leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 Since the flange needs to be modified to be attached to the base plate, we should start interacting with the `BasePlate` object, once the flange is built.

-I think the first thing we should check is if the flange actually fits onto the base plate.
+I think the first thing we need to check is if the flange actually fits onto the base plate.
 So, let's add a function to the `BasePlate` class to find out.
 What should we pass as input?
 The dimensions of the bounding box of the flange?
 That could be one option.
 But the more general way is to pass the geometry of the flange itself.
 If our base plate is irregularly shaped, for example if it is round or rectangular, we can gauge more intelligently, whether this fits.

 So let's just pass the `Voxels` of the flange, and deal with the logic inside.
 Information hiding at work.